NethServer/docs/administrator-manual/en/accounts.rst

 After installing a local backend (Samba Active Directory or OpenLDAP), the user will be able to create/modify/delete local users and groups.

+Please, choose wisely your account provider because the choice is not reversible.
+Also, the system will forbid any change to the FQDN after the account provider has been configured.

 OpenLDAP
 ========